When sending money to Sudan from Australia, you get various options. Do you know which one works best for you?

 Tips for picking up cash in Sudan

 Khartoum has low levels of crime, but Darfur has high levels of violent crime.
-Instances of looting, carjacking and banditry are not uncommon, so it is best that you remain vigilant at all times.
+Instances of looting, carjacking and robbery are not uncommon, so it is best that you remain vigilant at all times.

 The steps involved and details you have to provide when sending money to Sudan depend on the method you choose.